jorgecarleitao/public-contracts/docs/tools/database.rst

 Our database contains all the information the official databases contains.
 Additionally, our database is bound to a database ORM and web framework - Django - that facilitates its :doc:`usage`.

-Either by using Django or not, we provide direct remote access to ours, so you don't need to re-run everything.
+Either by using Django or not, you have full remote access (read only) to it.

 Remote connection
 -----------------